UBC-CIC/commit2act/docs/ArchitectureDeepDive.md

 In the middle of the screen, you can type out exactly whichever queries and mutations you want to test.
 When selecting a query or mutation on the left of the screen, this middle section is automatically populated with the statement that will be executed.

 To execute a query or mutation, we just need to click the orange play button in the top middle of the screen.
 This will then ask us which query or mutation we want to run.
 The returned result will appear on the right.
 Before running, I recommend making sure the checkbox named `LOGS` is checked (located in the bottom right), as this will give you a quick link to access the CloudWatch logs for that statement's execution, which helps with debugging.
-This hyperlink appears on the `VIEW IN CLOUDWATCH` text that appears after execution (NOTE: make sure logging is enbled in the Settings tab on AppSync).
+This hyperlink appears on the `VIEW IN CLOUDWATCH` text that appears after execution (NOTE: make sure logging is enabled in the Settings tab on AppSync).

 Also prior to running, it is important to be logged in via `Cognito User Groups`.
-Since the API is configured to be autheticated through Cognito User Groups, we need to log in as a user that is in the group in order to run any statements.
+Since the API is configured to be authenticated through Cognito User Groups, we need to log in as a user that is in the group in order to run any statements.

 ### Custom Types